stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 # Java Distributions

 Each distribution of Java includes a Java Virtual Machine (JVM), and a Java Developers Kit (JDK) which provides the tools and class libraries.
-Compatibility tests verify whether distribution comply with Java standards.
+Compatibility tests verify whether a distribution complies with Java standards.

 Most distributions use the [HotSpot](https://openjdk.java.net/groups/hotspot/) JVM.
 For example, both Amazon Corretto and Azul Zulu include versions of the HotSpot JVM.
 [OpenJ9](https://www.eclipse.org/openj9/) is an alternative Open Source JVM that is maintained by IBM and the Eclipse Foundation.

-Most Java distributions now use versions of the OpenJDK tools and libraries.
+Almost every Java distribution now uses versions of the OpenJDK tools and libraries.

 > Android uses the Java language, but Android software development kits (SDKs) are not fully compatible with Java standards.